Audi RS6 Avant review

 The interior layout, fit and finish

 The front sports seats are genuinely superb.
-They’re figure-hugging, yet remain supremely comfortable over long distances, thanks to multiple electrical adjustments, which include four-way lumbar support.
-They also allow the driver to sit low behind the highly adjustable steering wheel.
+They’re supportive and remain supremely comfortable over long distances, thanks to multiple electrical adjustments, including for four-way lumbar support.

 Our only complaint about the driving position is that your left leg is pushed over to the right due to the encroaching footwell wall.
-Granted, it's a problem you quickly get used to, but it doesn’t exist at all in the BMW M3 Touring
+Granted, it's a problem you quickly get used to, but it doesn’t exist at all in the BMW M3 Touring.

-The digital instruments are similar to those of the standard A6, but there are some RS-specific displays, such as a retro ‘hockey stick’ rev counter that mimics a 1980s Audi Quattro's dials.
 The screen can relay all sorts of other information, from sat-nav instructions and media tracks to track-day data, including lap times, G-forces and the temperatures of your engine oil, coolant, tyres and even the car's electronic limited-slip differential.

-Audi RS6 Avant interior dashboard
+Audi RS6 Avant GT dashboard

 Passenger & boot space